AlterNStuff/alterhomelabs/README.md

 # AlterHomeLabs
-You found the seource code for [AlterHomeLabs](https://alterhomelabs.org/)
+You found the source code for [AlterHomeLabs](https://alterhomelabs.org/)

+# What is this ?
+This is the source code for my personal Website